flenniken/collections/docs/test.md

 * v scroll and overscroll on both ends
 * zoom image small, go to thumbnails, tap the same image and verify image is at its zoom point
 * long press to copy text then extend the selection
+* long press on an image to make sure the share menu appears
 * rotate the last image then rotate it back and verify it remains on the same image
 * scroll h & v in landscape mode
 * no flash on load and no flash on rotate